termly/apidocs/keys.md

 With the prior data, Termly will try to validate requests first with `priv_1`.

-It has been a few months, and you've decided to role the key.
+It has been a few months, and you've decided to roll the key.
 You go to the key dashboard and create a new private key for `public_1`.
 You use the 30 days default expiration.

 public_key | private_key | expiration
 ---------- | ----------- | ----------